 About the Museum

 The Don and Barbara Smith Children’s Museum exists to further Center in the Square’s mission to enhance education, economic development and quality of life.
-Kids Square offers interactive exploration opportunities for children and families in a playful environment, allowing children to learn through hands-on experience and pretend play.
+Kids Square is a premier destination where families come together to EXPLORE, PLAY and LEARN in a hands-on learning environment.

-•THE FOREST: Tree forts, a rock climbing wall, musical hobbit houses and camping are just a few of the activities that will get little ones moving.
+Tree forts, a rock climbing wall, hobbit houses and camping are activities to get little ones moving.

-•SENSORY SENSITIVE AREA: This area is specifically designed for children that have sensory challenges, but can be enjoyed by children of any age or development level.
-Cause and effect lighting, dim atmosphere and tactile walls are options to help generate involvement.
+This area is specifically designed for our sensory sensitive friends but is enjoyable for children of any age or development level.
+Cause and effect lighting, dim atmosphere and tactile walls help generate involvement.

 Meet Our Staff

-Felicia is an educator that has been creating programing and designing spaces specifically for children since 2005.
-She has received local and regional awards for character and partnering in the community.
-It is her personal passion to educate and believes there is nothing more rewarding than children learning through hands on play.
-She is excited to be a part of the design, creation, and operation of the brand-new Kids Square museum.
+Felicia is an educator that has been creating programs and designing spaces specifically for children since 2005.
+She has received local and regional awards for character and community partnership.
+It is her personal passion to educate, and she believes there is nothing more rewarding than children learning through hands-on play.

-Veronika is born and raised in Germany.
-She received two degrees in Early Childhood Education and moved to the United States in 1998.
-She uses her creativity to educate and teach in preschools and afterschool programs since she graduated in 1987.
-With two children, Veronika is very passionate and excited to be a part of creating the exhibits and educational programming for Kids Square.
+Veronika was born and raised in Germany.
+She received two degrees in Early Childhood Education in 1987 and moved to the United States in 1998.
+She has used her creativity to educate and teach in preschools and after school programs.
+As a mother of two children, Veronika is very passionate and excited to be a part of creating the exhibits and educational programming for Kids Square.